lubranoa/CS344-SMALLSH-Project/README.md

 <!-- Features -->
 ## Features

-  - Provides an interactive command line interface for users to interact with.
+  - Interactive command line interface for users to interact with.

+  - Parses user commands into semantic tokens to carry out the command.

+  - Runs every command as a child process.

-  - Built-in commands `exit` and `cd`.
+  - Implements the built-in commands `exit` and `cd`.

   - Handles non-built-in commands using the appropriate `EXEC(3)` functions.